junxit/us-congress-bills-110/metadata.md

 - 2007-09-24 — Mr. Meeks (NY) moved to suspend the rules and agree to the resolution, as amended.
 - 2007-09-24 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H10730-10731)
 - 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H10730-10731)
+- 2007-09-25 — Received in the Senate and referred to the Committee on Banking, Housing, and Urban Affairs.